top of page

 More about the roundtable

-This WeCAN Solutions Roundtable on Outdoor Recreation and Rural Tourism will explore how rural communities across the West are using outdoor recreation as a tourism strategy in thoughtful, community-centered ways.
-You’ll hear — and have the chance to share — what’s working, what communities are learning along the way, and how local leaders are shaping tourism that supports businesses, respects residents, and fits the places they call home.
+This WeCAN Solutions Roundtable on Outdoor Recreation and Rural Tourism explored how rural communities across the West are using outdoor recreation as a tourism strategy in thoughtful, community-centered ways.
+Participants shared stories and head about what’s working, what communities are learning along the way, and how local leaders are shaping tourism that supports businesses, respects residents, and fits the places they call home.

-You’ll leave the roundtable with new ideas you can adapt in your own community, clearer insight into the tradeoffs recreation-based tourism can bring, and new connections and inspiration to shape visitor economies that are sustainable, right-sized, and rooted in what makes your place unique.
+Participants left the roundtable with new ideas they can adapt in their own communities, clearer insight into the tradeoffs recreation-based tourism can bring, and new connections and inspiration to shape visitor economies that are sustainable, right-sized, and rooted in what makes your place unique.

 • A keynote conversation with Elizabeth Sodja, Lindsey Romaniello, and Jake Powell from the Gateway and Natural Amenity Region (GNAR) Initiative, exploring how western communities are navigating both the opportunities and pressures of recreation-driven tourism.